Ponsei Natrunaiyappar Temple: Festivals

 Every year from the date of 7 April to 13 April where celebrating a Chithirai Thiruvizha.

 History of the temple

 The age of the temple is nearly 1000 years.
 The ancestor of Rajaraja Chola, Parantaka Chola I (907–950) built this temple for Nanipalli Natrunaiyappar.
 It is a 9th-century temple.
 The sanctum sanctorum is very big in size that facilitated an elephant to worship Lord directly inside.
 The sanctum sanctorum and the mandaps speak volumes of the aesthetic sense and architectural skill of ancient sculptors of Tamil Nadu.

 The architecture of the Chola stands pride of the Tamil Civilization.

 In this temple wall Vijayalaya Chola statue has appeared.

 Route to Temple

 13 km distance far from Mayiladuthurai.
-Poombukar,Thiruvenkaadu,perunthottam,mangaimadam route buses are reached.
+Poombukar,Thiruvenkadu,perunthottam,mangaimadam route buses are reached.